AI-Maker-Space/LLM-Ops-Cohort-1/Week 3/Tuesday/README.md

 # Combining Systems

-We'll be combining the two systems listed below into a single `docker compose` file!
+We'll be combining the two systems listed below into a single `docker-compose.yaml` file!

 # Build 🏗️
 There are two tasks for today: